Fair Harbor, New York: Community

 Children of the year-round families attend the Fire Island School District in Corneille Estates until grade 6, at which point they are bussed to public or parochial schools in Bay Shore or Islip for grades 7–12.
 The neighboring communities of Dunewood and Lonelyville, to the east have no stores or services so they rely on many of Fair Harbor's services, such as the Fire Department and EMS and Fair Harbor's one grocery store, hardware emporium, liquor store and restaurant.
 The population in the summer swells to about 1,500.

-Fair Harbor is famous for its annual Pine Walk Arts and Crafts Fair, a Fire Island favorite, which was established in 1972, however the event did not take place in the summer of 2023, and the future of the event is so far uncertain.
-The event itself adds to this community's bohemian beach vibe while still being an intimate family community where neighbors congregate at the bay to watch the sunsets.
-Some 400 modest yet gracious beach houses adorn the narrow residential walks.
-There are no hotels or B&B's in Fair Harbor, however AirBnBs have become common for short term rentals, while a thriving real estate agent industry handles longer term rentals and sales.
+Fair Harbor is famous for its annual Pine Walk Arts and Crafts Fair, which was established in 1972, however the event did not take place in the summer of 2023, and the future of the event is so far uncertain.
+The event itself adds to this community's bohemian beach aesthetic while still being an intimate family community where neighbors congregate at the bay to watch the sunsets.
+Some 400 beach houses flank the narrow residential walks.
+There are no hotels or B&Bs in Fair Harbor, however Airbnbs have become common for short term rentals.
 Fair Harbor also has its own direct ferry line out of Bay Shore and a private community marina.